A

 A step-in rights clause allows a customer, lender, or project company to temporarily assume control of a service provider’s operations when the provider fails to perform.
 Common in outsourcing, PFI/PPP, and critical infrastructure contracts, it is the last resort before termination.

-Sanctions and Export Control Clause
+Sanctions Clause

 A sanctions and export control clause requires parties to comply with trade restrictions imposed by OFAC, the EU, the UN, and other authorities.
 Violations can result in criminal penalties, asset freezes, and exclusion from the global financial system — making this one of the highest-stakes contract provisions.